 In this fast-paced session, Sylvia will show you some of her favourite Google tools, tips and tricks from A to Z. Hang onto your hats because you are in for quite the ride!

 Learn how you and your students can take visual notes during class, meetings and conferences with an iPad, tablet, or pen and paper.
 Sylvia will walk you through the basic elements of sketchnoting such as structure, elements, fonts, drawing people and faces, animals, icons, banners, shading and stylus selection.
 It’s never too late to rediscover your love of drawing!

-- Creating Comics with Bitmojis and Google Slides
+- Creating Collaborative Comics with Bitmojis and Google Slides and Drawings

-Discover how much fun it is creating cartoon strips with your own Bitmoji avatar and Google Slides.
-Imagine the stories your students will tell!
+Discover how much fun it is creating cartoon strips with your own Bitmoji avatar and Google Slides and Drawings.
+Even more fun: With the power of Google docs, invite a friend or two to add their own avatars to your comic strip and work collaboratively on a story together!
 Click here for an example.

 - Video production with Google Slides and WeVideo

 WeVideo is a cloud-based video-editing site for all devices.
 Learn how you and your students can create professional-looking videos by uploading Google Slides to WeVideo, adding a voiceover, music, and slick graphics, then upload to YouTube.
 Click here for an example.